lishali/Redwoods_EDA_cleaning/README.md

 Each mote had 4 sensors, one for temperature, humidity, ambient and direct photosynthetically active solar radiation (hamatop and hamabot respectively).
 The design of the mote seemed reasonably thought out to measure these quantities properly.
 For instance the ambient PAR sensor was sheltered but had wide reach, and mote sensors were calibrated to ensure measurements between motes agreed within reasonable levels.
+More details about the dataset can be found in **background_readings**.

 Data Collection
 ==============